Zshoham/Morbis/README.md

 * src - under com.morbis contains all the java source files separated into model, service and presentation.

+* webapp - contains the web front-end of the application - a vue app, which compiles to static html and javascript files that are later placed in src/main/resources/static to be served by the server.

 ### Dependencies

 The major project dependencies are jdk11 and gradle (6+ is preferred),